Thomasville woman charged with DWI after crash in High Point

 Meghan Lovern, 23, was the driver of a passenger car that was involved in a wreck with a cargo truck.

-The crash injured two people who were taken to Wake Forest Baptist Medical Center with serious injuries, but the two are expected to survive.
+The crash injured two people who were taken to Wake Forest Baptist Medical Center with serious injuries, but both are expected to survive.

 Police are trying to identify the driver of the truck, who may face charges as well.